How healthy soil can help you save water

 - Apply a layer of organic mulch above the soil to conserve moisture into the soil and prevent evaporation.

 Remember, plants absorb water through the roots therefore the soil condition is important to plant health.
-Soil with a high organic content acts like glue, holding soil particles together, creating larger pore spaces needed for oxygen and water exchange.
+Healthy soil with a high organic content acts like glue, holding soil particles together, creating larger pore spaces needed for oxygen and water exchange.
 By improving the organic content of the soil it increases its water holding capacity.
 As a result watering will be less frequent helping you to save water!